 Preparing your own Meals

-Making your own meals is one of the best things you can do for your health and your budget.
-When you prepare your own meals, you control the ingredients.
-This allows you to make healthier choices, and with a little planning, you can also save money.
+Making your own meals is one of the best things you can do for your budget and well-being.
+When you prepare your own meals, you are more aware of the ingredients.
+This, along with some planning, allows you to save some money while making choices that feel better for you.

-Meal planning helps you think ahead about what you might want to eat for meals and snacks over a few days.
+Meal planning is when you think ahead about what you might want to eat for meals and snacks over a few days.
 It helps you make sure you have the ingredients and tools you’ll need to pull it off.
-This is different than having a food journal, where you can keep track of everything you’ve eaten in a day to see where you might want to make some changes.
+It can also help minimize food waste by only buying the ingredients you need for the foods you will make!
+This is different than having a food journal, where you keep track of what you are eating.

 Planning your meals and snacks helps you:

 - Make choices that feel better for you